-4 For the purposes of the HomVEE review, this handbook uses the term evidence-based model to refer specifically to a model that meets HHS criteria developed based on statutory requirements in the authorizing legislation for the MIECHV Program.
+&lt;sup>4 For the purposes of the HomVEE review, this handbook uses the term evidence-based model to refer specifically to a model that meets HHS criteria developed based on statutory requirements in the authorizing legislation for the MIECHV Program.
 HomVEE recognizes that other systematic reviews may use different criteria to evaluate evidence of effectiveness.
 Thus, an evidence-based model in the context of HomVEE might or might not meet requirements for evidence of effectiveness according to other systematic reviews.

-5 Conducting an accurate review with integrity requires that staff participating in any step of the process that could affect a decision about whether research is well designed or whether a model is effective must be free of conflicts of interest.
+&lt;sup>5 Conducting an accurate review with integrity requires that staff participating in any step of the process that could affect a decision about whether research is well designed or whether a model is effective must be free of conflicts of interest.
 All members of the HomVEE contractor review team who are involved with the search, screening, and review process sign a conflict of interest statement in which they declare any financial or personal connections to model developers or products being reviewed.
 The conflict of interest statement also outlines the process by which members of the HomVEE contractor review team must inform the project director if such conflicts of interest arise.
-The HomVEE contractor review team's leadership assembles signed conflict of interest forms for all relevant contractor and subcontractor staff and monitors the team for possible conflicts over time.
+The HomVEE contractor review team for possible conflicts over time.
 If a team member is found to have a potential conflict of interest concerning a home visiting model under review, that team member is excluded from the review process for the studies of that model.
-In addition, if the HomVEE contractor conducted a study of a home visiting model being reviewed, a reviewer external to that contractor's staff conducts the review of all manuscripts related to that study, and a reviewer from the contracted firm simply confirms that the review documentation has been fully completed.
+In addition, if the HomVEE contractor conducted a study of a home visiting model being reviewed, a reviewer from the contractor's staff conducts the review of all manuscripts related to that study, and a reviewer from the contracted firm simply confirms that the review documentation has been fully completed.